workingDog/CesiumScala/README.md

 It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.

-This library **CesiumScala**, is a Scala.js interface to Cesium.js Javascript library, so that applications written in scala can easily call Cesium functions.
+This library **CesiumScala**, is a Scala.js interface to Cesium.js Javascript library, so that client applications written in scala and compiled by Scala.js into javascript, can easily call Cesium functions.

 ## References